 For instance, the ASME B30 series, known collectively as the“Safety Standard for Cableways, Cranes, Derricks, Hoists, Hooks, Jacks, and Slings,” currently consists of 29 parts, which are all available together as the ASME B30 Construction Package.
 Development of this series initiated over one century ago, and its original document has since been revised as various standard documents.
 Throughout the years, the efforts of the ASME B30 Committee have culminated in entirely new standards, as well as updates and expansions to existing ones.
 There are numerous ASME B30 packages that users can find helpful depending on their particular area of operation.
 For example, there’s the ASME B30.5 / ASME B30.22 / ASME B30.26 – Cranes Package and the ASME B30.16 / ASME B30.11 / ANSI/ASME B30.17 – Hoists Package.

-Similarly, all parts of the fall protection code, which havebeen removed, added, or otherwise revised over time, are available as the ANSI/ASSE Z359 Fall Protection Code Package v3.0.
+Similarly, all parts of the fall protection code, which have been removed, added, or otherwise revised over time, are available as the ANSI/ASSE Z359 Fall Protection and Arrest Standards Package.

 The combination of certain standards as standards packages can also come down to a matter of horizontal and vertical standards.
 According to standards terminology, horizontal standards are general or basic standards—containing fundamental principles, concepts, definitions and terminology—while vertical standards are application standards.
 A good example of this is with laser safety standards, which are written and published by the Laser Institute of America (LIA), an ANSI-accredited standards developing organization.